 The biggest benefit of blockchain for Denmark is the time and money saved by foregoing the involvement of a third-party financial institution.
 Instead of relying on banks, donors and Denmark’s foreign aid fund can directly send money to groups collecting aid via cryptocurrency.

-We’ve all experienced the headache of government red tape, but blockchain may be the answer to ending the public sector’s reliance on paperwork, third parties and physical contracts.
+We’ve all experienced the headache of red tape, but using blockchain in government may be the answer to ending the public sector’s reliance on paperwork, third parties and physical contracts.

 For example, a local government contracts Acme building company to build a new bridge.
 Acme charges the government $1,000 for their services.
-In order to execute the contract, the blockchain’s decentralized nodes will have to unanimously agree that 1) the government has $1,000 to spend; 2) the government owns the land on which they want the bridge built; and 3) Acme company is legally allowed to construct bridges.
+In order to execute the contract, the blockchain’s decentralized nodes will have to unanimously agree that the government has $1,000 to spend, and secondly the government owns the land on which they want the bridge built and finally that the Acme company is legally allowed to construct bridges.
 Once all criteria are met, the contract will immediately initiate the project.

 During the project any violation of contractually agreed upon parameters can be enforced in real-time as opposed to after the fact.
 Without relying on middlemen like lawyers, smart contracts save time and money, as well as establish trust between parties.